MicrosoftDocs/sql-docs/docs/t-sql/statements/grant-object-permissions-transact-sql.md

 - Table permissions: DELETE, INSERT, REFERENCES, SELECT, UPDATE.
 - View permissions: DELETE, INSERT, REFERENCES, SELECT, UPDATE.

+> [!CAUTION]
+> The ALL permission is deprecated and maintained only for compatibility.

 PRIVILEGES
  Included for [!INCLUDE[vcpransi](../../includes/vcpransi-md.md)]-92 compliance.
 Does not change the behavior of ALL.

-*column*
+*column_name*
  Specifies the name of a column in a table, view, or table-valued function on which the permission is being granted.
 The parentheses ( ) are required.
-Only SELECT, REFERENCES, and UPDATE permissions can be granted on a column. *column* can be specified in the permissions clause or after the securable name.
+Only SELECT, REFERENCES, UPDATE, and UNMASK permissions can be granted on a column. *column_name* can be specified in the permissions clause or after the securable name.

 > [!CAUTION]
 >  A table-level DENY does not take precedence over a column-level GRANT.
 This inconsistency in the permissions hierarchy has been preserved for backward compatibility.